FAQs

 A. The Washington Forrest Foundation launches its application process by early July of each year.
 Partners who received funding the prior year will receive notification by the end of June regarding application status for the following year.

-All current partners must submit Part I (LOI) by August 15th of each year, irregardless of when they are submitting their final application.
+All current partners must submit Part I (LOI) by August 6th 2025, irregardless of when they are submitting their final application.
 This process ensures that we can understand the scope of all requests for the year and ensure appropriate funding levels throughout our fiscal year.
 Your assigned Grant Manager will work with you throughout the process to support you in meeting all deadlines.
 To logon to our application please click here.

 Q. When do you hold meetings and when will my application be reviewed?